priyank-kumar-singh/flutter-app-template/README.md

 **3.** Run <code>flutter pub get</code> to generate localization files.
 These files will be present inside the *.dart_tool* folder in the root directory of the flutter project, and for more info check references.

 ## Asset Generator
 Writing absolute asset path in a large project can be painful and lead to errors.
-So we will be avoiding writing absolute path for any asset instead we will generate some code that gives us access to their path.
+So we will be avoiding writing absolute path for any asset instead we will generate some code that gives us access to them with classes.

 **1.** Install **flutter_gen** package globally.
 See references for more info.